TogarashiPepper/koan.nvim/README.md

 # Koan.nvim
-This is a simple plugin to get koan syntax highlighting and treesitter in nvim.
-To get started add this to your lazy.nvim plugin spec:
+This is a simple plugin to get `koan` syntax highlighting and treesitter in `nvim`.
+To get started add this to your `lazy.nvim` plugin spec:

 ```lua
 return {